t3-team/turiyasills-docs-forked/docs/features/small-business.md

      - Responsibilities.
      - Candidate qualifications.
    - The JD forms the foundation for sourcing, filtering, and evaluation processes.
+   - Ability to create Assessments automatically from uploaded, parsed JD

 2. **Resume Collection**